Even brief exposure to low-level air pollution tied to deaths

 Previous studies have linked air pollution to an increased risk of chronic health problems and premature death, but those studies focused on cities, said study co-author Joel Schwartz of the Harvard T.H.
 Chan School of Public Health in Boston.

-The study focused on deaths from 2000 to 2012 for people in more than 39,000 ZIP codes nationwide who were insured by Medicare, the U.S. health program for the elderly and disabled.
+The study focused on deaths from 2000 to 2012 for people in more than 39,000 ZIP codes nationwide who were insured by Medicare, the US health programme for the elderly and disabled.

-EPA standards cap 24-hour PM 2.5 at 35 micrograms per cubic meter of air (ug/m3) and 8-hour ozone at 70 parts per billion (ppb).
+EPA standards cap 24-hour PM2.5 at 35 micrograms per cubic meter of air (ug/m3) and eight-hour ozone at 70 parts per billion (ppb).

 Among other things, breathing polluted air can worsen existing respiratory conditions, such as asthma or chronic obstructive pulmonary diseases, said Griffith Bell, a researcher at the Eunice Kennedy Shriver National Institute for Child Health and Human Development in Bethesda, Maryland.